Swim Workouts for Triathletes: Training Plans, Drills & Open Water Tips

 • Confidence in open water conditions

-I’ve seen strong pool swimmers struggle in races simply because they never trained for these variables.
+I’ve seen strong swimmers struggle in races simply because their training never prepared them for real open water stress.

 Triathlon Swim Workout Types